 Collagen is the main component of connective tissue and is the most abundant protein in mammals.
 In humans, it comprises approximately 30% of the protein found in the body.
 Due to its unique characteristics and diverse profile in human body functions, collagen is frequently selected from a variety of biocompatible materials for use in tissue repair to support structural integrity, induce cellular infiltration and promote healing.
-We estimate the size of the market for human collagen-based tissue repair products for use in orthobiologics and advanced wound care applications is approximately \$20 billion.
+We estimate that by 2024, the size of the market for human collagen-based tissue repair with our BioInk, VergenixSTR, VergenixFG and our dermal filler for use in 3D bioprinting, aesthetics, orthobiologics and advanced wound care applications is estimated to reach approximately \$12 billion.